 A robot computer can be a PC laptop or Single Board Computer (SBC) that runs Microsoft Windows and the ARC software.
 If the computer is an SBC, it will be small enough to install inside the robot.
 Otherwise, the computer will be remote outside the robot, such as a laptop or desktop.
 No matter what type of computer you choose, it must be connected to an EZB Microcontroller for moving servos, motors, LEDs, and sensors.
 The computer's location will determine the connection method to the Input/Output (I/O) controller (USB or Wi-Fi).
 Any I/O controller compatible with ARC is called an EZB (more information below).
 Decide which of these two EZB/Computer configurations works with your robot build.

 Embedded PC means mounting the computer on-board the robot.
 The computer can be a laptop, single-board computer (SBC), or tablet.
 The connection to I/O EZB microcontrollers is through USB.
-Additional USB devices, such as joysticks, cameras, and peripherals can be connected directly to the PC on the robot.
+The benefit to this configuration is that USB devices, such as joysticks, cameras, and sensor peripherals, can be connected directly to the PC on the robot.

-Remote PC, the computer is not mounted on the robot and most likely sits on your desk or workbench.
-The computer can be a laptop, tablet, or personal computer (PC) with Wi-Fi, Serial cable, or ethernet connection to the EZB microcontroller.
-USB devices can not be mounted on the robot because the PC is not mounted on the robot.
+Remote PC, the computer is not mounted on the robot and most likely sits on your desk or workbench and connects to the robot via wifi or Bluetooth.
+The computer can be a laptop, tablet, or personal computer (PC).
+The downside to this configuration is that USB devices (Cameras, sensors, etc.) can not be mounted on the robot because they need to be connected to the PC, which will not be mounted on the robot.